phillipkent/faqxml/README.md

 faqxml
 ======

-Generate FAQ lists in html, plain text or TeX/PDF from a single source written in XML.
+Generate FAQ lists in html, plain text or TeX (convertible to PDF) from a single source written in XML.
+The stylesheets also define a glossary document type, which works like the FAQ with a simple change of headings and layout.

-The [DocBook](http://sourceforge.net/projects/docbook/) xml format includes the qandaset element for the creation of FAQ listings.
+The [DocBook](http://sourceforge.net/projects/docbook/) xml format includes the qandaset element for the creation of FAQ listings and also a glossary element.

-On the other hand, this project implements simple xsl stylesheets, which I found useful for my own purposes to create a simple FAQ list (intended for use in a website), where I wanted to see and control all of the details.
+On the other hand, this project implements simple xsl stylesheets, which I found useful for my own purposes to create a simple FAQ list and a glossary, intended for use in a website, where I wanted to see and control all of the details.
 There are stylesheets for 'folded' html using JavaScript, long html, plain text and TeX.

-The stylesheets also define a glossary document type, which works like the FAQ with a simple change of headings and layout.

 CONTENT TO COME.